CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 * `post_task_creation.yml`: run each time a Task is deployed to ECR and CloudReactor.
 Execution of Task that were just deployed can be run here.

+In these build steps, you can use the [community.docker](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html) and [community.aws](https://docs.ansible.com/ansible/latest/collections/community/aws/index.html) Ansible Galaxy plugins which are included in the deployer image, to perform setup operations like:

+* Creating/updating secrets in Secrets Manager
+* Uploading files to S3
+* Creating roles and seting permissions
+* Sending messages via SNS

 If you need to use libraries (e.g. compilers) not available in this image, your custom build steps can either: